Taeub/Tarun_BluestampPortfolio/index.md

 | Tarun S | Irvington High School | Electrical Engineering/ Mechanical Engineering | Incoming Junior

 ![Headstone Image](Tarun-Headshot.png)

+# Final Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/geaqWOU4BC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My final milestone was my modification to make the controller bluetooth.
+The robot functions the same, but all i have done is switched out the controller and made the controller wireless by using a different arduino and attaching the PS2 receiver to the port on the arduino.
+After that I just switched out the inputs with the inputs of the controller sticks axis in my code and also deleted excess code.
+My controller itself is powered by 2 triple-A batteries.
+One challenge was the fact that before i tried using a different arduino and a different controller, I tried to pair 2 different bluetooth modules and it was just not working.
+I was having trouble getting the arduino to print the values I wanted and these problems went on for close to a week.
+I then looked for other solutions for my bluetooth controller and then chose to use the ps2 controller.
+Next I plan to add motors to my project to give it mobility.

 # Third Milestone